 Quick Time (*.mov) movie files won’t sync, so unless you convert them on the Mac to another format, you won’t be able to store or watch them on the phone.

 The biggest challenge is syncing Contacts and Calendars.
 In order to sync these from Mac to Nokia, you need to use Outlook or Google, or have them stored somewhere in the cloud.
-You can also use this hack to get your contacts and calendars on to the Nokia, but it doesn’t impress me as a smooth syncing system back and forth.
+There are hacks out there, but you have to go searching for them.

 Nokia Lumia 1020 Camera